caseywebdev/dpr/README.md

     # How should filename alterations be formatted? (# is the dpr)
     replace: '-#x$1'

-    # Should filenames with DPR of 1 be formatted?
+    # Should filenames with DPR of 1 be formatted? (i.e. 'image-1x.png')
     one: true
 ```